 “What can I do to help?”
 Even if a person is able to function early in a migraine attack, they’re probably stressed and trying to tie up loose ends before being laid up for hours or days.
 Dropping off a report to a coworker or taking out the trash will take you only a few minutes, but will be a tremendous relief to the migraineur.
 (Note that the wording of this question is very important.
 It communicates that you genuinely want to help and that you’re ready to do so.
 In contrast, “Let me know if I can help” can sound like a vague offer out of a sense of obligation.
 “Do you need help?” can shut people down because few people like to admit they need help.)

 “I have some time to do X, Y or Z for you this week.
 Which would be most helpful for you?”
 “What can I do to help” is great during a migraine attack, but if someone has frequent attacks or chronic migraine, offering to provide practical help with life tasks can help take a lot of pressure off in those precious hours when they don’t have a migraine (or when the migraine is mild).
-Here’s are 10 ways you can help someone with migraine.
-Choose two or three that you’d be happy to do and offer those as choices.
-That will help the migraineur feel like they’re not burdening you with chores you’d rather not do.

 “What is a migraine attack like for you?”
 Most people think they know what migraine is like, but few without migraine truly understand the breadth and severity of its symptoms.
 Even if you do grasp what migraine is like for your cousin Jim, your friend Lisa could have a very different experience and set of symptoms.
 Set any assumptions you might have aside and listen to the answer.
 You may be surprised by how much you learn about your loved one and their character by how they cope with migraine.